rmannibucau/batchee/README.md

 #### Html gui

-It is based in `org.apache.batchee.gui.servlet.JBatchController` but since the jar is in a webapp in a servlet 3.0 container, it is automatically added.
+It is based in `org.apache.batchee.servlet.JBatchController` but since the jar is in a webapp in a servlet 3.0 container, it is automatically added.

 The configuration through init parameters is: